1982 Trevira Cup

-The 1982 Trevira Cup was a men's tennis tournament played on indoor carpet courts in Frankfurt, West Germany that was part of the Super Series category of the 1982 Volvo Grand Prix.
+The 1982 Trevira Cup was a men's tennis tournament played on indoor carpet courts at the Festhalle Frankfurt in Frankfurt, West Germany that was part of the Super Series category of the 1982 Volvo Grand Prix.
 It was the third and last edition of the tournament and was held from 29 March until 4 April 1982.
 First-seeded Ivan Lendl won the singles title.